TARGENE/targene-pipeline/docs/src/data_sources.md

 # Setting a data source

-Currently, only the UK-Biobank is supported, stay tuned!
+Currently, only the UK-Biobank is supported, stay tuned for further data sources!

 ## UK-Biobank